AzfarAzmanMARC/AzfarAzmanMARC/README.md

 ## About Me

 - 💼 I'm a Senior Software Developer at MARCDATA
-- 🔭 I’m working on various projects related to web development and data science
+- 🔭 I’m working on various projects related to web development and alot more
-- 💬 Ask me about Python, JavaScript, and Machine Learning
+- 💬 Ask me about Python, PHP, JavaScript, and Machine Learning
 - 📫 How to reach me: [azfar@marc.com.my]
 - ⚡ Fun fact: I love cats